mstksg/inCode/copy/entries/five-point-haskell-1.md

 _deep_ inside a function inside a function inside a function called inside a call to the prod database.
 I guarantee it.

-To ensure this never happens, we can used closed phantom types using `DataKinds`:
+To ensure this never happens, we can use closed phantom types using `DataKinds`:

 ```haskell